triton-inference-server/server/docs/examples/README.md

 # Triton Examples

+**New to Triton Inference Server?** Make use of [these tutorials](https://github.com/triton-inference-server/tutorials) to begin your Triton journey!

 This folder contains the following:
 * jetson: This covers deploying Triton Inference Server on Jetson devices.
 * model_repository: This folder is a basic model repository for deploying models using the Triton Inference Server.
-* stable_diffusion: This covers an advanced example of deploying a complex pipeline with models deployed in different backend.